SigNoz/signoz-otel-collector/cmd/signozschemamigrator/README.md

 }
 ```

-The migrator devides the operation into 2 phases based on the type of the operation:
+The migrator divides the operation into 2 phases based on the type of the operation:

 1. Synchronous operations: These operations are expected to complete quickly.
 They are executed in the foreground and block the migration.
 2. Asynchronous operations: These operations are expected to complete in the background.
 They are executed in the background and do not block the migration.